 What is ZetaChain?

-ZetaChain is the world's first and only blockchain that connects everything.
+An EVM-compatible L1 blockchain that connects everything.
+ZetaChain make it easy to build interoperable dApps that span any chain including Bitcoin.
 It facilitates cross-chain and cross-layer value transfer, message delivery, and smart contract calls — thus enabling for the first time omnichain dApps (odApps) which can leverage liquidity on multiple networks and read and update states on all connected networks.

 Read more about ZetaChain here.